 The Backblaze backup clients are for uploading data to the cloud.
 To restore files you would use our web interface, mobile apps, or our dedicated download clients for Windows and Macintosh.
 With our 5.0 release, we greatly increased the speed of the restore on the web, and upped the number of threads used by the download clients, which makes restores much speedier.
 We also supported file preview for certain file types and sharing of individual files from our web interface.

-For large restores, you can also use our Restore by Mail option to have us send you a hard drive or flash drive with your data.
+For large restores, you can also use our Restore by Mail option to have us send you a hard drive with your data.
 Use our Restore Return Refund program to get a full refund when you return the drive.

 11. Will Backblaze offer a discount to incentivize CrashPlan customers?

 We welcome all CrashPlan customers to try us for 15 days for free (no credit card needed, no obligations).
 We want to help people make an informed decision so we have put up a comparison of Backblaze v Carbonite on our blog.
 The comparable service from Carbonite is nearly 3x Backblaze’s everyday price.
 We hope you’ll give us a shot!

 Articles in this section

 - How to find your userPub.pem file on Windows

 - Why is my hard drive listed twice?